CodeChica/plus-plus/guides/git.md

 project that you are free to edit and do whatever you want with.

 Let's `clone` this copy of the novela project to your computer so that you can make edits to it.
-Replace '<your-username>' with your username.
+Replace '<your-username>' with your GitHub username.

 e.g. `git clone git@github.com:xlgmokha/novela.git`.